• Skip to main content

 Despite Our Differences Sheet – This printable sheet has children draw themselves next to a friend to discuss the ways that they are similar and different, and how both are important.
 (StrongLuv)

 Read Books About Multiracial Families – Share with children how families can be made up of all different appearances, and that love is what matters in a family.
-This also ties in with the concept of adopted children and how some people’s parents might not look like them, but they are still family.
-(Life Love Liz)
+(Colours of Us)

 Teach Simple Sign Language – Integrate simple signs for familiar words and common phrases such as “all done”.
 (Baby Sign Language)